from-es/copy-url-of-all-tabs/material/Chrome Web Store/doc/Overview.md

 ## How to use

-1. Click on the icon of "**Copy URL of All Tabs**" on the right side of the address bar.
+1. Click on the icon of "Copy URL of All Tabs" on the right side of the address bar.
 2. Action
 	- To "Copy all tab URLs"
-		- Click **Copy** in the Popup Menu.
+		- Click "Copy" in the Popup Menu.
 The URLs of all open tabs are copied to the clipboard.
 	- To "Open the URL in the clipboard in a new tab"
-		- Click **Paste** in the Popup Menu.
+		- Click "Paste" in the Popup Menu.
 The URLs in the clipboard are opened at once.
 	- To "Open the Settings"
-		- Click **Options** in the Popup Menu.
+		- Click "Options" in the Popup Menu.
-		- Alternatively, right-click on the "Copy URL of All Tabs" extension icon displayed to the right of the address bar and select **Options** from the menu.
+		- Alternatively, right-click on the "Copy URL of All Tabs" extension icon displayed to the right of the address bar and select "Options" from the menu.

 For more detailed instructions, please refer to one of the following:
 - [User Guide](https://github.com/from-es/copy-url-of-all-tabs/blob/main/docs/UserGuide/README.md)